 Hello, I'm Stacy...

 I'm the founder and CEO of LivingUpp.
-As a Registered Dietitian, author, and lifestyle coach with 20+ years of experience in the healthcare industry, I know how challenging the change process can be.
+As a Registered Dietitian, author, and coach with 20+ years of experience in the healthcare industry, I'm committed to helping you create an easier, healthier lifestyle.

 What we do here...